Contact Nancy Kerr, Media Communication Program Director

 We highly encourage and support our Public Relations majors to take a semester of international study.
 It's an incredibly valuable learning experience.
 Pulled out of your comfort zone, you will come to appreciate the nuances of other cultures and how critical it is to be sensitive to them no matter where you are in the world.
 Through study abroad, you'll also become a savvy traveler, an important skill for a Public Relations professional.

 In the second semester of your Junior year, you have the option to study abroad at one of the Champlain Abroad campuses, in either Montreal, Canada or Dublin, Ireland.
-In Dublin, many students take the Non-Profit and Social Marketing course where they become involved with the nonprofit organization Hireland.
+In Dublin, many students take the Non-Profit and Social Marketing course where they become involved with the nonprofit organization Hireland, a connection that has led to internships within the nonprofit and the World Trade Centre Dublin.
 In Montreal, students have the opportunity to intern in local strategic communications positions.
 Alternatively, you can take a semester studying anywhere in the world through our Global Partners Program or one of our third-party international study partners.
-Many Public Relations students have studied abroad in Australia, England and Italy.
+Many Public Relations students have taken public relations courses while studying abroad in Australia, England, Italy and New Zealand.

 Working closely with your Program Director, you will be able to accommodate a semester abroad, which could potentially include an international internship, while satisfying all of the required coursework for your Public Relations major.

 "Global Appreciation" has emerged as an essential competency employers seek.
 Champlain has taken a proactive approach to cultivating this competency by ensuring that international learning is embedded in the College's curriculum.

 Additionally, Champlain offers opportunities for every student to engage in a study-abroad experience.
 To that end, we designed the curriculum of our majors to support a semester of international study.
 What does this mean to you?
 You can study in another country, even complete an internship, and still graduate on time.